 So I have to wonder-why do so many business owners try to design their own logos?
 Or their own business cards?
 Or their own sell sheets?
-Or any of their own promotional items for that matter?
+Or any of their own marketing collateral for that matter?

 Don’t get me wrong; this attitude is pretty common.
 In fact, almost anyone who owns a computer and a bootleg version of Photoshop at one point tries their hand at design.
 If you fall in that category, here’s a reality check:

 - Do you have any artistic talentto help you come up with workable concepts for a real logo?